Amal Arafa

 Amal Arafa (أمل عرفة; born 18 March 1970) is a Syrian actress, singer, and writer.
-She is the daughter of the well known Syrian composer Suheil Arafa.
+She is the daughter of Syrian composer Suheil Arafa.
 Amal studied acting in Damascus and learned from her father how to sing.
 She was married to the actor Abdulmonem Amairy for 14 years, but got divorced in October 2015.
 They have two daughters, Salma and Mariam.